iotaledger/iota.rs/bindings/python/README.md

    - **NOTE: Please download the wheel files generated in the commit version you want to use.**
    - `$ pip3 install [THE_DOWNLOADED_WHEEL_FILE]`

-Connecting to a MQTT broker using raw ip doesn't work.
+Connecting to a MQTT broker using raw ip doesn't work with TCP.
 This is a limitation of rustls.
 ## Testing
 - Install [tox](#https://pypi.org/project/tox/)
   - `$ pip install tox`